threefoldtech/info_grid/src/library/library.md

 <h1> ThreeFold Library </h1>

-The ThreeFold Grid is built on the principles of decentralization, empowering individuals and organizations to take control of their digital assets, data, and interactions.
-The ThreeFold Library is the place to learn about the ThreeFold ecosystem, its technology and its history.
+The section contains information about the ThreeFold ecosystem, its technology and its history.

+For practical information for farmers, developers and system administrators, refer to the [ThreeFold Tutorials](../tutorials/tutorials.md).

 <h2>Table of Contents</h2>